mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ### That’s it!

-The rest of the examples of the [original article]( https://medium.com/the-renaissance-developer/idiomatic-ruby-1b5fa1445098 ) are quite Ruby-specific in my opinion.
-Therefore I left them out.

 Ruby comes with syntactic sugar for many common usage patterns, which allows for very elegant code.
 Low-level programming and raw performance are no primary goals of the language.

 If you do need that, Rust might be a good fit, because it provides fine-grained hardware control with comparable ergonomics.
-If in doubt, Rust favors explicitness, though.
-Rust eschews magic.
+If in doubt, Rust favors explicitness, though; it eschews magic.

 Did I wet your appetite for idiomatic Rust?
 Have a look at [this Github project](https://github.com/mre/idiomatic-rust).
 I'd be thankful for contributions.

-### Errata
+### Footnotes

 <sup id="fn1">1.
 Thanks to <a href="https://twitter.com/Argorak">Florian Gilcher</a> for the hint.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>
 <sup id="fn2">2.
 Thanks to <a href="https://www.reddit.com/user/masklinn">masklin</a> for pointing out multiple inaccuracies.<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup>